James Boyce (Louisiana politician)

 James Harvey Boyce Sr., known as Jimmy Boyce (October 6, 1922 – May 15, 1990) was Louisiana businessman and politician, who chaired the Louisiana Republican Party from 1972 to 1976.

 Background

 Born in Carrollton, Missouri, he graduated from Baton Rouge High School and attended Culver Military Academy in Culver, Indiana, and for a year, Louisiana State University.

 Boyce served as a United States Navy pilot during World War II, and later worked for Caterpillar Company.

 Boyce married Katherine Jane Thibaut, with whom he had three sons.

-Boyce attended the 1964 Republican National Convention in San Francisco, he as an alternate delegate.
+Boyce attended the 1964 Republican National Convention in San Francisco, as an alternate delegate.

 Boyce died in 1990, at the age of 67.